 - Due to the nature of piloting new technology, only limited technical support will be provided and all services will be hosted in a temporary environment.
 Pilots are usually capped between 500 and 1000 students to allow time for supporting the pilot participants, while still enabling an adequate sample for evaluation.

-NOTE: Safe Exam Browser, Questionmark OnDemand and Examsoft are current pilots specifically relating to the Digital Assessment Project.
+NOTE: Safe Exam Browser, Questionmark OnDemand, Examsoft and WIRIS are pilots specifically relating to the Digital Assessment Project.